kyledrake/coinpunk/docs/install-ubuntu.md

 If you would like to use MySQL or PostgreSQL, simply change the database config to point to your database.
 For example, with PostgreSQL, you would use `postgres://USER:PASS@localhost/coinpunk`.

 Now you will need to run `bundle install` to grab the required code.
+First, go to the `coinpunk` directory:

+    cd coinpunk

 If you are just using Sqlite3 (default), run this: